 While the European studies program is interdisciplinary in nature, it lives in the Department of Political Science.
 Students are required to fulfill semester hours in the categories of “Foundations of Europe,” “Contemporary Europe,” “Ideas and Culture of Europe,” as well as electives in the humanities and the social sciences.

-European studies minors must also satisfy the BA language requirement in an approved European language other than English, or demonstrate competency in an approved European language other than English.
+European studies minors must also satisfy the BA language requirement or demonstrate competency in an approved European language other than English.
 While it is not mandated, European studies minors are strongly encouraged to reach level 4 in their language studies or its equivalent.

 Studying abroad provides students with an enhanced global perspective and understanding, which is beneficial not only academically but also professionally.
 The experience inspires personal and emotional growth.
 Students who have studied, worked, and lived abroad receive a unique educational experience that opens doors to new opportunities and career paths.